fernandovldrs/fernandovldrs.github.io/_posts/2023-09-02-readout-opt.md

 $$env(s) = \frac{1}{2}(s_{filtered}[n])^*.$$

-Attention: It is important to make sure that the acquired signal $s[n]$ does not have a DC offset.
+**Important**: We need to make sure the acquired signal $s[n]$ does not have a DC offset.
 It can be simply removed digitally by subtracting the signal average.
-Otherwise, the envelope will present ripples oscillating at $\omega_{IF}$ frequency corresponding to the upconverted DC offset.
+Otherwise, the envelope will present ripples oscillating at frequency $\omega_{IF}$ corresponding to the upconverted DC offset.